 Read and write accesses to the DDR2 SDRAM are burst oriented; accesses start at a selected location and continue for a burst length of four or eight in a programmed sequence.
 Accesses begin with the registration of an Active command, which is then followed by a Read or Write command.
 The address bits registered coincident with the active command are used to select the bank and row to be accessed (BA0-BA2 select the bank; A0-A15 select the row).
-The address bits registered coincident with the Read or Write command are used to select the bark is registered coincident with the Read or Write command are used to select the starting column location for the burst access and to determine if the auto precharge command is to be issued.
+The address bits registered coincident with the Read or Write command are used to select the starting column location for the burst access and to determine if the auto precharge command is to be issued.